Turkish President calls social media a "threat to democracy" - ExBulletin

 Turkish President calls social media a “threat to democracy”

-Turkish President Recep Tayyip Erdogan on Saturday described social networks as a threat to democracy. “
+Turkish President Recep Tayyip Erdogan on Saturday called social media a “threat to democracy”.

 The comments come as Turkey seeks to criminalize the dissemination of false information online; However, the country is also notorious for removing social media posts that are anti-government, according to the AP.